prajurock/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 - you retrain the model, eventually do some parameter tuning
 - you merge your code on the main branch to share your work

 If you need to modify the model later (do a different preprocessing, change the model type...), you do not **add** code to the codebase, you **modify** the existing code.
-This makes unit testing much harder because the desired features changed over time.
+This makes unit testing much harder because the desired features change over time.

 The other difficulty when testing machine learning applications is it hard to test for regression, since the model depends on underlying data and the chosen metrics.
 If a new model performs slightly better or worse than the previous one ont the same dataset, it may be due to randomness and not to code quality.
 If the metric varies on a different dataset, it is even harder to know if it is due to code quality or to innate randomness.